Collections of antiques

 owner collection included over

-or sad irons and laundry related antiques.
-There
+3,000 antique pressing or sad irons and laundry related antiques.
+There were also over

 60 full size washing machines, 200 or more washboards, and 1000 or